MicrosoftDocs/azure-devops-yaml-schema/task-reference/dotnet-core-cli-v2.md

 **`zipAfterPublish`** - **Zip Published Projects**<br>
 `boolean`.
 Optional.
 Use when `command = publish`.
 Default value: `true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-If true, folder created by the publish command will be zipped and deleted.
+If this task is set to `true`, the folder created by the publish command will be zipped and deleted.
 <!-- :::editable-content-end::: -->
 <br>